 Nothing had gone as planned.
 We had issues with some of the curricula.
 An assignment that should have taken 15 minutes took two hours.
 We didn’t even get to some of the lessons I had planned.
 And did I mention we have two new puppies?
 The interruptions were endless!

 I found myself getting frustrated and making a few comments about how the day wasn’t going as planned.
-I could see frustration building in my kids, too.
+I could see the frustration building in my kids, too.
 I knew this was not the way we needed to start off the school year!

 So, I took a minute to re-focus on the big picture.

 I called it a day and had them go get dressed in those fancy t-shirts.
-It was the end of the day, but we headed outside and took those 1st day of school photos anyway.
+It was the end of the day, but we headed outside and took those first day of homeschool photos anyway.
 Then we piled in the truck with Dad, left the puppies in their crate at home, and drove to Sonic for dinner.
 That’s the part of the day that I will always cherish.

 There have been stressful moments throughout the rest of the week, as well.
 And even though I’ve been doing this for a long time and expected to have to make adjustments, I have still been discouraged and disappointed in myself for not getting it right from the beginning.